donaldpipowitch/inspect-brk/README.md

-# inspect-brk
+# `inspect-brk` 🔎

-A small helper to make debugging Node more convenient.
+> A small helper to make debugging Node more convenient.